 The fact that Ophelia now knew anything at all about "Vampire: the Masquerade" was more than she had ever wanted to know, and the knowledge was burning her in her mind.
 And she expected a character from the game would have just suffered a point of "humanity loss" for ditching the girl with an excuse of needing to use the restroom, then fleeing to the other side of the club.

 - Game of Thrones: It doesn't take long for Loras to be seduced by Olyvar.
 Justified, since Olyvar is an experienced sex worker and his target hasn't been physically intimate with anyone in quite awhile.

 - Analyzed in an episode, where one of the suspects in a murder is a "pick-up artist".
 He talks about his tricks for getting a woman into bed every night, but he also admits that he strikes out a lot — the key is to keep going, so through sheer volume he finds at least one receptive woman each day.
 As Jane (who has the potential to be this kind of person) explains, it's a good system for one-night stands, but is horrible for establishing a long-term relationship.

 - The same episode plays the trope for maximum comedy effect by having the resident stoic Kimball Cho perform instant seduction at a bar as part of an undercover operation... which he proceeds to do without ever deviating from his trademark deadpan, stone-faced persona.
-What takes the scene to near-CMoA levels is that the Instant Seduction conversations actually are depicted on-screen, and despite (or because of) his demeanor, Cho has a high and actually quite credible success rate.
+The Instant Seduction conversations actually are depicted on-screen, and despite (or because of) his demeanor, Cho has a high and actually quite credible success rate.

 - In another episode of the show, Patrick Jane makes a bet that he can seduce the woman of Riggsby's choice.
 Riggsby picks the widow of the victim, not expecting Jane to actually try it.